The Cal-ITP Analytics Portfolio#

 Each .yml file creates a new site on the Portfolio’s Index Page, so every project needs its own file.
 DLA Grant Analysis, SB125 Route Illustrations, and Active Transportation Program all have their own .yml file.

 All the .yml files live here at data-analyses/portfolio/sites.
+Navigate to this folder to create the .yml file.

 Here’s how to create a yml file: